NetLogo banner

 Like the main DLA model, this model demonstrates diffusion-limited aggregation, in which particles moving (diffusing) in random trajectories stick together (aggregate) to form beautiful treelike branching fractal structures.
 There are many patterns found in nature that resemble the patterns produced by this model: crystals, coral, fungi, lightning, and so on.

-This model is called DLA Simple because it is it is a simplified version of the main DLA model.
+This model is called DLA Simple because it is it is a simplified version of the main DLA model from the NetLogo models library.
 In the main model, new particles are created as existing particles aggregate.
 In this model, particles are only created at the beginning.
 The main model is more computationally efficient, but the rules that drive the phenomenon are more digestible in this model.

 HOW TO USE IT